Skip to Main Content

 Where the Garden Meets the Dough

-Italy's contemporary pizza scene has split along a clear axis.
+Italy's contemporary pizza scene has split along a familiar axis.
 On one side sit the traditionalists, whose authority rests on fidelity to Neapolitan canon: certified flour, San Marzano tomatoes, wood-fire timing measured in seconds.
 On the other sit a smaller, more restless cohort of pizzaiolos who treat the disc as a platform for sourcing discipline and gastronomic reasoning closer to what you find at destination restaurants such as Osteria Francescana in Modena or Le Calandre in Rubano than at a traditional pizzeria.
 Vitiello sits firmly in the second group, and the 2025 rankings reflect it.

 The Sourcing Architecture Behind the Menu